 POUND OF FLESH- LITERALLY

 There are at least 24 reported cases of new born male children of borrowers in Peninsula Malaysia, being offered or forcibly taken by the Ah Long in satisfaction of an unpaid debt.
 These children are then sold into the lucrative black market for male children to childless couples abroad.

 The most common use for young women in debt default situations with the Ah Long is more often in prostitution till a debt is paid off and that could mean forever.

 A disturbing trend common in China and India and now emerging in Malaysia and Singapore is the collateral of body parts in satisfaction of a debt.

-A Tamil woman in Malaysia is reported to have been lured into sacrificing one of her kidneys to a compatible recipient via a middle man the Ah Long in Kuala Lumpur.
-The actual details of the transaction were made known to us by members of a local evangelical church in Kuala Lumpur.
-The irony of the transaction is that the recipient of the kidney is also known to be from a family of worshippers at this same church.
+A Tamil woman in Malaysia is reported to have been lured into sacrificing one of her kidneys to a compatible recipient via the Ah Long in Kuala Lumpur.
+Actual details of the transaction were made known to us by members of a local evangelical church in Kuala Lumpur.
+The irony of the transaction is that the recipient of the kidney is also known to be from a family of worshipers at this same church.